rjbassig/dsc-recipe-rating-analysis/README.md

   frameborder="0">
 </iframe>

-The permutation test produced a p-value of **less than 0.001**.
-Since this is below the significance level of 0.05, I reject the null hypothesis.
-This provides strong evidence that whether a recipe has a missing `average_rating` is associated with its preparation time.
+The permutation test yielded a p-value of **less than 0.001**.
+Since the value is less than the alpha level of 0.05, the null hypothesis will be rejected, meaning that there is enough evidence to support the claim that missing average rating and cooking time are correlated.

 ### Missingness and Protein Content

-I also performed a permutation test to determine whether the missingness of `average_rating` depends on the protein content of a recipe.
+Furthermore, I conducted a permutation test to see if the missingness of average rating depends on the protein in the recipe.

 **Null Hypothesis:** The missingness of `average_rating` is independent of protein content.

 **Alternative Hypothesis:** The missingness of `average_rating` depends on protein content.

-The observed difference in mean protein content was approximately **1.287**, and the permutation test resulted in a p-value of **0.185**.
-Since this is greater than the significance level of 0.05, I fail to reject the null hypothesis.
-There is not sufficient evidence to conclude that the missingness of `average_rating` depends on the protein content of a recipe.
+The difference in averages of the protein in the food was approximately **1.287**, and the permutation test I ran resulted in a p-value of **0.185**.
+Since this is greater than the significance level of 0.05, I ended up having to fail the null hypothesis.
+So there is not sufficient evidence to conclude that the missingness of `average_rating` depends on the protein content of a recipe.

 ## Hypothesis Testing